 Locals and visitors are urged, very strongly urged in winter, to use the Valley Trail to walk to/from the village instead of walking on the road.
 Especially after having a few drinks!
 Safety first everyone!!

 It is a very nice trail, which frequently passes by streams, trees (covered in snow during the winter time), golf tees, and smiling people and pets (please clean up after your pet) out enjoying the beautiful outdoors surrounding Sun Peaks.
+You may even spot some of our local wildlife, so always be prepared.

 Look to your left and you will see the signpost, directly across from the stop sign.